1) Local Degrowth Realities – A Map

-A survey worldwide for mapping degrowth realities in the world was launched recently.
-114 organisations answered to the call, with nearly 3,000 active people engaged, mostly located in Europe but also in North and South America, Philippines, Tunisia, Turkey, etc. Every initiative/group/movement that follows degrowth ideas (as referred in the declarations of the International Conferences of Paris and Barcelona) is welcome to join the map.
-Individuals interested in creating local groups (activism, practitioners, reading groups, collective research)
+A worldwide survey for mapping degrowth realities was launched in 2018.
+More than 100 organisations answered to the call, with nearly 3,000 active people engaged, mostly located in Europe but also in North and South America, Philippines, Tunisia, Turkey, etc. Every initiative/group/movement that follows degrowth ideas is welcome to join the map!
+Individuals interested in creating local groups (activism, practitioners, reading groups, collective research) can join the map in order to be visible for other people who might be interested in working with them.

 If you want to place your initiative on this map, please register now and put in your own entry!
 See description below this map.